House Buyout Divorce Calculator

 With a house buyout, you have two main options: paying the remaining balance and equity in full in cash, or refinancing your mortgage and using the equity to buy out your ex-spouse.

-You can buy your ex’s share of the equity straight out if you have enough cash on hand.
+You can buy your ex’s equity share straight out if you have enough cash on hand.
 Using the earlier example, you'd need to have $100,000.
-Then, you'd be able to keep your old mortgage (with their name removed, of course).
+Then, you could keep your old mortgage (with their name removed).

 Since most people don't have enough assets to buy out their ex-spouse outright, they often refinance.
 Continuing with the example above, this would mean you’d need to take out a $300,000 loan.

-Keep in mind, this isn't all of the money involved with buying out a home.
+Remember that this isn't all the money involved with buying out a home.
 Even though you won't need to pay commission fees when you're just transferring a title, you'll have to pay title transfer taxes, appraisal fees, and possibly more.

-It's a good idea to come up with a plan to divide these transfer costs equally so you don't get stuck paying more than your share.
+It's a good idea to devise a plan to divide these transfer costs equally so you don't end up paying more than your share.

 How to buy out a house and then sell it

 Buying out your ex-spouse and then selling the house on your own isn't always the best plan.
-That's because selling comes with a lot of fees, usually around 10% of the purchase price.
+Selling comes with many fees, usually around 10% of the purchase price.

 Some states do allow the buying spouse to collect half of a broker's fee from the selling spouse when taking over their equity.
 But if you don't live in a state like that, once the house is solely in your name, you'll be responsible for all closing costs and selling fees.